-The Polar Aurora Cast Aluminum Bronze Postal Box checks boxes for both security and design.
+This option from Polar Aurora checks boxes for both security and design.
 Made from durable cast aluminum in a bronze finish, the box displays historical figures on the sides.
 You can drop the mail in the slot at the top front of the box, but you can retrieve it only via the locking door on the back.

 This attractive mailbox measures 16.5 inches wide, is equally as deep, and stands 46 inches high.
 The metal base should be bolted to a concrete pad for stability and security.
 As with many of today’s newer-style mailboxes, the Polar Aurora is designed for receiving mail only—it doesn’t come with a red outgoing-mail flag that signals the delivery person to pick up mail.
 Install the mailbox at the curb or position it alongside your front sidewalk near your home’s entry.
 Where you place the mailbox depends on where or how your mail is typically delivered, either by walking or driving postal workers.

-To securely retrieve your mail from a curbside box—without needing to step into traffic to do so—consider the Mail Boss 7526 Street Safe Locking Security Mailbox that allows you to retrieve your mail through a secure locking door at the back of the box.
+To securely retrieve your mail from a curbside box—without needing to step into traffic to do so—consider this locking mailbox from Mail Boss that allows you to retrieve your mail through a secure rear door.
 Mail is deposited via a drop-down flap in the front of the box (similar to a commercial mailbox) that’s suitable for inserting letters, magazines, and even small packages.

 This USPS-approved mailbox features powder-coated galvanized steel and can be mounted on a standard mailbox pole.
 The box alone measures 21.48 inches long, 10.83 inches wide, and 11.06 inches high.

-If you regularly get a large number of mail or multiple packages, you’ll appreciate the oversized Architectural Mailboxes Oasis Classic Large Mailbox.
-This USPS-approved mailbox comes in either white or black, and it measures 18 inches deep, 15 inches high, and 11.5 inches wide, making it spacious enough to hold letters, magazines, and multiple small packages.
+If you regularly get a large number of mail or multiple packages, you’ll appreciate this oversized option from ARCHITECTURAL MAILBOXES.
+This USPS-approved mailbox measures 18 inches deep, 15 inches high, and 11.5 inches wide, making it spacious enough to hold letters, magazines, and multiple small packages.